 The Authority has not specified a minimum size for the dispensary area, although it must consider the requirements of the Regulations insofar as the storage of scheduled substances is concerned.
-Floor plans submitted for approval by the Authority are required to clearly show the boundary of the dispensary, as well as showing a 4 metre boundary from the dispensary.
-Schedule 2 medications are to be kept within that 4 metre boundary and also must be within clear line of sight from the dispensary.
+Floor plans submitted for approval by the Authority are required to clearly show the boundary of the dispensary, as well as showing the 4 metre radius from the dispensary boundary.
+Schedule 2 medications are to be kept within that 4 metre radius and also must be within clear line of sight from the dispensary.
 All Schedule 3 medications must be within the dispensary itself.
 PSB regulates medicine storage requirements of pharmacy design, and the Authority takes PSB's advice on such issues.